lauralevy/chipymentorship/README.md

 # Chipy Mentorship Fall 2018: Blog 1

 ### Why am I here?

-I love maps, but I don't get to work on geospatial problems professionally.
+**I love maps, but I don't get to work on geospatial problems professionally.**
+I majored in geography and geospatial science in undergrad, but my post academic life I don't get to work on spatial projects very often.

-My geospatial skills are out of date.
+**My geospatial skills are out of date.**
+When I was in school the primary tool for spatial analysis was ArcGIS, an expensive and proprietary suite of software.
+While ArcGIS is still dominant in the industry, there are now many more open source options available for visualization, manipulation and analysis.

-I want to improve my Python skills.
+**I want to improve my Python skills.**
+I currently work as an analyst in a very SQL heavy role and am looking to get more comfortable with Python.

 ## My Project